 – Time factors restrict a user’s authentication to a specific time window in which logging is permitted while restricting access to the system outside that window.

-Two-factor authentication, abbreviated commonly to 2FA, is the latest security measure which helps to keep internet users safe.
+Two-factor authentication, abbreviated commonly to 2FA, is the latest security measure to keep internet users safe.
 By using the protocol, you authenticate your identity by supplying a password – the familiar stage for most of us – as well as a unique code that is delivered via your phone or a standalone app.
-In particular cases, it also takes biometric factors like a
+In particular cases, it also takes biometric factors like a fingerprint or facial scan as a second factor.

 What is Two-Factor Authentication For?